coleridge72/progressive_growing_of_gans_tf/README.md

-# progressive_growing_of_gans_tf
-TensorFlow Re-implementation of Progressive Growing of GANs for Improved Quality, Stability, and Variation http://research.nvidia.com/publicatio…
+## Progressive Growing of GANs for Improved Quality, Stability, and Variation

+This repository contains the **TensorFlow re-implementation** of [original implementation (Theano and Lasagne)](https://github.com/tkarras/progressive_growing_of_gans).

+## License

+The source code is available for NonCommercial use.
+License inherits from Original [NVIDIA License](https://github.com/tkarras/progressive_growing_of_gans/blob/master/LICENSE).

+## Compatibility